coadkins/minimal-quarto-resume/README.md

 This will render your resume and create a tagged version of your input data, which will come in handy when you want to use that data as a template to create a resume for a similar job posting in the future.

-If you with to create a new resume by using a previously rendered resume as a template, you can select the version to base off of by calling `use_resume_data()` from an R session in the project directory:
+If you want to create a new resume by using a previously rendered resume as a template, you can select the version to base off of by calling `use_resume_data()` from an R session in the project directory:

 ```{R}
 use_resume_data(tag = "your-tag")